Table of Contents

 Requirements

-If this your first time creating an app, you'll need to know some basics about adding objects, fields, pages, and views.
-You can start by reading our Builder Basics section
+If this is your first time creating an app, you'll need to know some basics about adding tables, fields, pages, and views.
+Other good resources are the About Your Database and Working With Pages articles in the knowledge base.

 This date formatter is available in text formulas.
 Click here for information on text formulas.